 2001: a space odyssey

-Simon and Piers Bizony photographed at a recent event at The Science Museum in london.
+Simon and Piers Bizony photographed at an event at The Science Museum in london in 2016.
 (Photograph courtesy of The Science Museum)

 DRAWING THE FUTURE

 Simon Atkinson's association with Piers Bizony's 2001: Filming the Future helped the book take its place as the most authoritative and complete source of information on Stanley Kubrick's 1968 epic, 2001: A Space Odyssey when it was first published in 1994.
 Simon's artwork showed off many of the film's most striking "props" with previously- unseen accuracy and clarity.
 This article gives Simon, a professional modelmaker and illustrator, the opportunity to put into words some of his experiences during the time he spent working with Piers. © Underman 2001

 In the early 80's I produced two large airbrush paintings, of the Discovery and the Space Station.
 These were very crude, on hardboard, and enormous - 240cm x 120cm (approx. 94in by 47in)!
 They were done purely for my own amusement and, once completed, I framed them both and hung them up at home in Somerset.

 "Here's what started the whole thing" My very early crude large scale painting of the DISCOVERY 1 which was to lead to my meeting Piers Bizony - and to '2001: filming the future'